 Tree data

-We are working toward making our data more open.
+We are working towards making our data more open.
 The tree data on this page contains data that is commonly sought as part of Freedom of Information requests and other data that puts the city’s tree cover into a wider context.

 Number of trees in Cambridge